 Mainly, the website-end infrastructure and user-end infrastructure make a website load fast or slow.

-If any of these two is good enough, the site will not load faster.
+If any of these two is not good enough, the site will not load as fast as it should.

 Now let’s see some of the factors that can affect your website load time.

 Users’ Device: A site might load slow on a low-end machine.